Star Trek (2013 video game): The Gorn

 It was decided early on in the development to include the Gorn as the main enemies.
 At the same time, J. J. Abrams had joked that he was planning to include the aliens in his second Star Trek film.
 They had previously been seen in The Original Series episode "Arena" and the Star Trek: Enterprise episode "In A Mirror, Darkly", and the producers saw the game as an opportunity to redevelop the lizard race including the addition of fifteen different classes/species.

 The official Star Trek website previewed several of these new types of Gorn, releasing information on a "Gorn Day" each week.
 The first to be featured were the Gorn Commander and the Sentinel class.
 These were described as the elite of the Gorn, with only one Commander appearing in the game, while the Sentinels were slightly shorter versions of the same type of Gorn, armed with different weapons.
 The Gorn Henchman is one of the main antagonists, and reports directly to the Commander.
 He first appears on the New Vulcan level, and is one of the Gorn along with the Scout class that can hide their appearance.

 The Gorn champion in the arena sequence was based on the Gorn Captain seen in "Arena".
-This particular character was intended to be different from all others, and thought to be "abnormal" compared to other members of his race.
-Other elements of the version of the Gorn seen in The Original Series, such as the eye design, were including in the class known as Rushers.
+This particular character was intended to be different from all others and thought to be "abnormal" compared to other members of his race.
+Other elements of the version of the Gorn seen in The Original Series, such as the eye design, were included in the class known as Rushers.
 However the Rusher class are different from other types of Gorn seen in the game, as they are quadrupeds and unarmed with the exception of their claws and teeth.
-Similar to Rushers, Brunts are also unarmed, but they are more heavily armoured and have the ability to destroy obstacles that supply cover for the player.
+Similar to Rushers, Brunts are also unarmed, but they are more heavily armored and have the ability to destroy obstacles that supply cover for the player.

-The more typical soldier types of the Gorn are the Initiates, Warriors and Guardians.
-The former are the basic troops of the Gorn forces, and while they can run on four legs, they fight on two with an automatic rifle called the Ravager.
+The more typical soldier types of the Gorn are the Initiates, Warriors, and Guardians.
+The former is the basic troops of the Gorn forces, and while they can run on four legs, they fight on two with an automatic rifle called the Ravager.
 The Warriors are more advanced, and carry a variety of weaponry along with basic armor.
 The Guardian type differs in that it is a melee type, armed with a large energy axe.
 However, the energy from the axe can also produce a shield to protect the holder as well.
 They are more advanced than both the Initiate and the Warrior classes in that they spend the vast majority of their time on two feet only.
 Of these fifteen classes, three were created to appear female.